largelymfs/topical_word_embeddings/README.md

 hope to be helpful for your research in NLP and IR.

-If you use the code, you should cite the following paper:
+If you use the code, please cite this paper:

 Yang Liu, Zhiyuan Liu, Tat-Seng Chua, Maosong Sun.
 Topical Word Embeddings.
 The 29th AAAI Conference on Artificial Intelligence (AAAI'15).